Enaam1988/project1/README.md

 - How does hiring a private attorney affect the compensation amount in a personal claim?
 - How does age influence the likelihood of making higher claims?
 - How does marital status affect the frequency and amount of insurance claims?
 - Which specialty has the highest malpractice insurance cost?
+- How does the type of insurance affect the amount of claim?

 # Datasets to be used: